 - Dip the top of each cookie into the water icing and move it around to ensure its evenly coated. [or use a teaspoon and dollop some icing over the top of the cookie and carefully spread it to the sides.Place each iced cookie back onto the wire rack so that any icing that runs down the sides can drip away from the cookie.
 Alternatively just set the cookies on parchment paper.

 - Optional: Add a small piece of chopped crystalized or candied ginger on to each cookie.
 [Although the crystalized ginger may be too fiery in taste for some people especially kids.
-If so perhaps add a halved or quartered glace [candied] cherry on to each cookie, or a wee vegan sweetie or candy, for example a Jelly Tot.]3 tablespoon crystalized ginger [candied ginger]
+If so perhaps add a halved or quartered glace [candied] cherry on to each cookie, or a wee vegan sweetie or candy, for example a Jelly Tot.]3 tablespoons crystalized ginger [candied ginger]

 - Leave until the icing has set.
 To speed this up pop the cookies into the refrigerator just until the icing sets.